executebig/www/content/_index.md

 # Execute Big

-A minimal, 100% transparent student-run organization founded to enable all students to experience and explore computer science education.
+A **minimal** and **100% transparent** student-run organization founded to enable all students to experience and explore computer science education.